-4. Financial risk management policies
+4.4.
+Financial risk control systems

-Financial risk refers to changes in the value of financial facilities and instruments arranged by the Group due to political, market and other factors, and the effect of such changes on the financial statements.
+Financial risk refers to changes in the value of financial instruments and facilities contracted by the Group due to political, market and other factors, and the effect of such changes on the consolidated balance sheet.

 The FCC Group's risk management philosophy is consistent with its business strategy, as it strives for maximum solvency and efficiency at all times.
-To this end, the Group has set out stringent financial risk management and control criteria for identifying, measuring, analysing and controlling the risks faced in the course of FCC's operations.
+In that regard, the Group has set out stringent financial risk management and control criteria for identifying, measuring, analysing and controlling the risks faced in the course of FCC's operations.
 This risk policy is correctly integrated into the Group's organisational structure.

-In keeping with the risk control policy, hedging transactions arranged by the FCC Group are not speculative but, rather, aim to cover the transaction risks.
+In keeping with the risk control policy, hedging operations contracted by the FCC Group are not speculative but rather aim to cover the risk associated with each transaction.

-In view of the FCC Group's businesses and the transactions through which these activities are carried out, the Group is currently exposed to the following financial risks:
+In view of the activities of the FCC Group and the transactions through which it carries on its business, it is currently exposed to the following financial risks:

-4.1.
 Capital risk

-The Group manages its capital to ensure that Group companies are able to continue as profitable businesses, while maximising shareholder returns.
+Capital risk The Group manages its capital to ensure that Group companies are able to continue as profitable businesses, while maximising shareholder returns.

-The Group's overall strategy continues to focus on geographical diversification, developing and expanding activities in Europe and in North and Central America.
+The Group's overall strategy continues to focus on geographical diversification, developing and expanding activities in Europe, North and Central America and North Africa.